Connect with others who understand.

 Talk to Others Who Understand

-MyVitiligoTeam is the social network for people with vitiligo.
-More than 9,000 members come together to ask questions, give advice, and share their stories with others who understand life with vitiligo.
+MyVitiligoTeam is the social network for people with vitiligo and their loved ones.
+On MyVitiligoTeam, more than 13,000 members come together to ask questions, give advice, and share their stories with others who understand life with vitiligo.

 Do you have vitiligo and an autoimmune thyroid disorder?
+What symptoms of thyroid disease did you first notice?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 In partnership with the Global Vitiligo Foundation, which strives to improve the quality of life for individuals with vitiligo through education, research, clinical care, and community support.